SmartExpertInc/onyx-cutom/VIDEO_LESSON_IMPLEMENTATION_SUMMARY.md

 # Video Lesson Implementation Summary

 ## Overview
 Successfully implemented a complete Video Lesson feature that allows users to create slide decks with voiceover narration for each slide.
-The implementation is identical to the Presentation (Slides Deck) functionality but includes additional voiceover generation and display capabilities.
+The implementation follows the exact same architecture as the Presentation (Slides Deck) but with enhanced AI prompting to generate voiceover content and uses the existing SmartSlideDeckViewer for display.

 ## Key Features Implemented